 Program: Puccini, Turandot

-Performers: Oksana Dyka, Marcelo Álvarez, Hei-Kyung Hong (Liu)
+Performers: Paolo Carignani (conductor), Oksana Dyka, Marcelo Álvarez, Hei-Kyung Hong

-Friday November 17: Upper East Side Museums – Play
+Friday November 17: Upper East Side – Carnegie Hall

 This morning we visit the Frick Collection, a unique museum of European old masters’ paintings of very highest quality, displayed in the former private home of Pittsburgh entrepreneur Henry Clay Frick.
-We then stroll up Madison Avenue and call in at the Cooper-Hewitt Design Museum, housed in the former home of steel baron Andrew Carnegie.
-This evening we head to Broadway to attend a production of an American drama.
-Previous tours have featured works such as The Crucible, The Glass Menagerie and A long Day’s Journey into Night.
+We then stroll up Madison Avenue and call in for a guided tour of the Cooper-Hewitt Design Museum, housed in the former home of steel baron Andrew Carnegie.
+This evening we head to the legendary Carnegie Hall to attend a special concert by the New York Pops, paying tribute to female composers and lyricists.
 (B)

 Venue: Carnegie Hall

-Today we visit two small museums on the Upper East Side.
-The Neue Galerie holds a fine collection of Viennese art-nouveau and Secessionist art from the early 20th-century.
-After brunch in a private room at the elegant Café Boulud on the Upper East Side restaurant we visit the Guggenheim Museum, Frank Lloyd Wright’s last great masterpiece.
-We stroll home through Central Park.
-(B, L)
+Today we visit two stunning galleries on the Upper East Side.
+The intimate Neue Galerie holds a fine collection of Viennese art-nouveau and Secessionist art from the early 20th-century, including the Woman in Gold.
+After lunch, we visit the Guggenheim Museum, Frank Lloyd Wright’s last great masterpiece and home to one of the finest modern art collections in the city.
+In the later afternoon we have the option of visiting some of the many small private galleries on Museum Mile.
+(B)

 Tuesday November 21: SoHO to Chelsea – Jazz

 We continue our exploration of New York’s neighbourhoods with a coach and walking tour of historic Soho, Washington Square and the Flatiron District.
-In Chelsea we visit the newly re-opened Whitney Museum of American art, and stroll the High Line, an urban park created from a disused industrial railway.
+In Chelsea, we visit the newly re-opened Whitney Museum of American art, and stroll the High Line.
 This evening we enjoy a performance at the Jazz at the Lincoln Center at their magnificent auditorium overlooking Central Park.
 (B)

 Venue: Appel Room, Jazz at the Lincoln Center

-Wednesday November 22: MoMA private viewing – New York Philharmonic
+Wednesday November 22: The Met – New York Philharmonic

 Venue: David Geffen Hall, Lincoln Center